magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget-row-builder.md

 ### `addEventSelector`

-Default selectors for add element of a template.
+Default selectors for adding elements to a template.

 **Type**: String